At 7, highest number of directorships declared by Gokulakrishnan of AIADMK

 MPs with high assets and no declaration of pecuniary interest:

-104 (48.8%) MPs with total assets worth more than Rs.
+104 (48.8 per cent) MPs with total assets worth more than Rs.
 1 crore have declared that they have no pecuniary interests.
 The top four are T. Subbarami Reddy (INC, Andhra Pradesh) with Rs.
 422.44 crores of total assets followed by C.M.
 Ramesh (TDP, Andhra Pradesh) with 258.20 crores, Late.
 Mr Arun Jaitley (BJP, Uttar Pradesh) with Rs.
 111.42 crores and Ambika Soni (INC, Punjab) with Rs.
 105.82 crores of total assets.